FLOIP/flow-spec/fundamentals/context.md

 execution, different variables will be available depending on which flow extensions are available.

-## Configuration variables
+## Flow Environment

-Configuration variables live under the `@config` key in the context.
+Environment variables live under the `@env` key in the context.
 They control the execution of the flow in various ways, mostly related to localization but also for flow control.